 So, we need to clarify two things.
-What is the blood sweat exactly, and how could it be mixed with the milk…
+What is blood sweat exactly, and how could it be mixed with milk…

-Despite its name, Blood sweat isn’t blood and isn’t sweat, it’s a blend of hipposudoric acid and norhipposudoric acid, which is very important for hippo’s health.
-Curiously, this secretion isn’t colored when it’s produced by the hippos, but it does turn orange/red when it’s exposed to the sun.
-So, theoretically if you would mix it with the milk we would obtain a pinkish liquid… after all, white + red = pink.
+Despite its name, Blood sweat isn’t blood and isn’t sweat, it’s a blend of hipposudoric acid and norhipposudoric acid, which is very important for hippos’ health.
+Curiously, this secretion isn’t colored when the hippos produce it, but it turns orange/red when exposed to the sun.
+So, theoretically, if you would mix it with the milk, we would obtain a pinkish liquid… after all, white + red = pink.
 Yet, the question is, does this happen?

 Unfortunately, it isn’t possible to say for sure that it doesn’t, but it seems highly improbable.
-Baby hippos are very good at suckling, they get a tight grip and suck hard the mom’s nipple.
+Baby hippos are very good at suckling; they get a tight grip and suck hard on the mom’s nipple.
 Baby hippos are so efficient that they can even suckle underwater.
 They take a deep breath, close their nostrils and ear and tightly wrap their tongue to the nipple and suckle.
-The milk of the mom is ejected directly into the mouth of the hippo, not leaving much of an opportunity to mix with anything else.
+The mom’s milk is ejected directly into the mouth of the hippo, not leaving much of an opportunity to mix with anything else.

-Baby hippos continue to be nursed for about 8 months (more if there’s shortage of food), but they start eating grass much after only a few weeks old.
+Baby hippos continue to be nursed for about 8 months (more if there’s a shortage of food), but they start eating grass after only a few weeks old.